 Good morning, Write Edge readers!
 I’ve posted the short story prompts I’m considering for next week’s story.
 They include a speedy alien invasion and a sobering experience of moving from one home to another.
 Read the full prompts now on The Write Edge Writing Workshop!

 Have a wonderful day, readers!

-In the middle of the week I’ll share a brand new review with you.
-Come back on Wednesday to find out what I thought about Holding by Irish author Graham Norton.
-You’ll find that review on The Write Edge Bookshelf!
+In the middle of the week, I’ll share a new book review with you.
+Find out what I thought about Before I Let Go by Marieke Nijkamp.
+Come back on Wednesday to read my review on The Write Edge Bookshelf!

-This entry was posted in Book reviews, Creative writing, indie authors, Indie publishing, Kids growing up, New authors, New books, nine-year-olds, Parenting, Parenting challenges, Short stories, weekly fiction, Young children and tagged Michelle Raymond, parenting, The Marriage Pact, writers' showcase.
+This entry was posted in Book reviews, Creative writing, indie authors, Indie publishing, Kids growing up, New authors, New books, nine-year-olds, Parenting, Parenting challenges, Short stories, weekly fiction, Writing Prompts, Young children.